-Don't feel restricted to creating spaces for teams though; you can also create spaces for projects (large or small), events, and anything else where you want to collect information under a common heading or permissions structure.
+Don't feel restricted to creating spaces for teams though—you can also create spaces for projects (large or small), events, and anything else where you want to collect information under a common heading or permissions structure.

-Once you have some spaces set up, create some pages and blog posts to give your colleagues an example of how Confluence can be used, then invite them to create their own pages and blogs.
+Once you have some spaces set up, create some pages and blog posts to give your colleagues an example of how Confluence can be used, then invite them to create their own pages and posts.